VmMad/Web-Dev-Beast-Boxfish/README.md

 # <p align=center>Boxfish Studio</p>

-Boxfish's Web Dev Beast Assignment!
+Boxfish's Web Dev Beast Assignment!</br>
-I recreated their landing page, made a dark theme with the use of ContextAPI.
+I recreated their <a href="https://boxfish.studio/">landing page</a> and made a dark theme with the use of ContextAPI. </br>
 Developed using React.
 Completely responsive.

 To run it just follow these steps in your console: